 It’s the equivalent of having a 24/7 employee who can not only enter structured data into a spreadsheet, but can also ‘read’ digitised documents with character recognition to define unstructured data and understand how each data type needs to be used and which software application it should be entered into.

 Why is character recognition important?

 There’s one important piece of hardware you’ll need to accompany your software-based bot: a high-quality digital document scanner.
-This will perform the vital first step of digitising your paper documents, so the financial figures in your paper based document becomes data a bot can use.
+This will perform the vital first step of digitising your paper documents, so the financial figures in your paper-based document becomes data a bot can use.

 ICR adds the capability to read handwriting on digitised documents, which is important because it gives RPA bots the ability to identify and interpret data types that may be expressed differently on various document formats between clients.

-For example, if your client has provided paper invoices and expense receipts that your staff need to manually populate into an income and expenses spreadsheet.
+For example, if your client has provided paper invoices and expense receipts that your staff needs to manually populate into an income and expenses spreadsheet.
 With RPA, you can scan the documents with a document scanner, then let the bot do the work.
 With OCR and ICR functionality, it will be able to ‘read’ the digitised documents, identify the various data types, and enter them into the corresponding data fields in the spreadsheet.

 And it doesn’t stop there.
 The RPA bot can populate the data into your accounting software platform, generate a report and then send you an email to let you know the report is ready for you to take to your client.